jeffijoe/messageformat.net/README.md

 # Author

-I'm Jeff Hansen, a software developer who likes to fiddle with string parsing when it's not too difficult.
+I'm Jeff Hansen, a software developer who likes to fiddle with string parsing when it is not too difficult.
 I also do a lot of ASP.NET Web API back-end development, and quite a bit of web front-end stuff.

 You can find me on Twitter: [@jeffijoe][1].